-While all our investment strategies consider financially material ESG factors, most of our strategies, unless designated as an Impact strategy, are not designed to deliver specific sustainability outcomes, which we define as positive and negative externalities.
-Still, we seek to identify positive externalities (e.g., MSCI Sustainability Impact Metrics) and negative externalities (e.g., MSCI Controversies) connected to our investment activities.
+While all our investment strategies consider financially material ESG factors, most of our strategies, unless designated as an Impact strategy, are not designed to deliver specific sustainability outcomes, which we define as having targets or goals with respect to positive and negative externalities.
+Still, we seek to assess positive externalities and negative externalities connected to our investment activities.
 Identifying and managing negative externalities is especially important as they may carry undesired regulatory, litigation, or reputational risks.